 The boy comes a little slower.
 He has established a relationship with the cubs, and he follows his new companions to this new presence.
-He feels a certain trepidation which he hadn’t felt when he first saw the pups.
+He feels a certain trepidation, which he hadn’t felt when he first saw the pups.

 She lowers her head as she sees him approach and growls softly.
-The air around her vibrates with the sound which originates from somewhere low in her belly.
+The air around her vibrates with the sound that originates from somewhere low in her belly.
 The boy stops moving and stands uncertainly a few feet away from the mother wolf.

 Yip chooses that moment to bounce in between them.
 Barking excitedly, in a high-pitched yap, he plows into his mother.
-She growls again and snaps at him with annoyance, but is distracted from the boy for a moment.
+She growls again and snaps at him with annoyance but is distracted from the boy for a moment.

 The morning sun is rising higher into the sky, and the rays of sunlight are starting to flood the clearing.
 The day is about to arrive fully, and the boy is puzzled as he watches the mother wolf.

 Wolves are nocturnal.
 During the day, the mother wolf will keep her pups safe in their den.
 In the evening, they will emerge and go about the business of the next night.